LaShawnSykes/Group-3_Project1/README.md

 This study delves into visual analysis of the ShanghaiT1DM and ShanghaiT2DM datasets, aiming to unveil correlations and insights into various health factors among individuals with diabetes.
 By addressing key questions regarding health factors, diabetes-related complications, and gender-specific risks, the research endeavors to provide comprehensive visual insights crucial for improved diabetes management and overall health outcomes.
 The datasets, publicly accessible and unique in capturing real-life data from patients diagnosed with Type 1 and Type 2 diabetes mellitus, offer a rich resource for diabetes research.
 Detailed compositions of the datasets, encompassing clinical characteristics, laboratory measurements, medications, and dietary information, facilitate robust data analysis.
 Leveraging data visualization techniques, the study not only enhances understanding but also equips professionals with the skills necessary for handling complex data analyses in diabetes management, contributing to better healthcare practices and outcomes.

+## Project Team
+**Project Manager & Data Engineer & Documentation Lead & README.md Lead: La Shawn Sykes**

+-Responsibilities: Leads the project, manages the team, and handles the technical side of collecting, cleaning, and storing data.
+Uses advanced techniques to dive deep into data.
+Also prepares project documents and presentations.
+-Skills: Good at managing people and projects, research datasets and project information, perform data cleaning and data analysis, knows data processing, create sample python code for visualization, good at explaining technical information in writing, pays attention to detail and knows Markdown.
+-Quote:"Within the data lies the story of our endeavors, waiting to be deciphered with curiosity, clarity, and conviction."

+**Visualization Specialist & Data Analyst: Aaron Cranor**

+-Responsibilities: Finds patterns in data, makes graphs and charts to show findings.
+-Skills: Knows statistics and programming, good at making data easy to understand visually, provide data insights.
+-Quote: "In the symphony of data, visualization is the conductor, orchestrating insights that resonate with clarity and depth.

+**README.md Support & Team Member: Lewis Hill**

+-Responsibilities: Keeps the README.md file updated with the latest project information.
+-Skills: Pays attention to detail and knows Markdown, works with others to achieve a goal, communicate, collaborate, and contribute to help the team succeed.
+-Quote: "Crafting clarity in code, support ensures every document shines bright, guiding the way for all who journey through our digital landscape."

 ![Visualization](https://github.com/LaShawnSykes/Group-3_Project1/blob/main/README_image.png)